syncfusion-content/xamarin-docs/Xamarin/SfParallaxView/GettingStarted.md

 {% endhighlight %}
 {% endtabs %}

-## Binding source to the parallax view
+## Bind source to the parallax view

 ### Source

 The `Source` represents the foreground view of the parallax view.
-The value of source should be a scrollable content or a view implemented in IParallaxView interface.
+The value of `Source` should be a scrollable content or a view implemented in IParallaxView interface.

 As of now, the SfParallaxView supports the following controls directly.
-You can simply binds these control to the source property, and no further change is required to integrate.
+You can simply bind the control to the `Source` property.

     1. ScrollView
     2. SfListView